hasan356/UIP/README.md

 UIP Is Pretty
 =============

-UIP Scrapes wallpapers from reddit and applies them as wallpapers on a gnome Desktop according to a schedule.
+UIP scrapes images from reddit and applies them as a wallpaper on your gnome desktop.
+You can configure the schedule.

 Set Up
 ======